naresh-dscience/loan_application_evaluator/README.md

-# Loan Application Evaluator, using Machine learning.
+# Loan Application Evaluator, using ML approach, Flask and Heroku.

 ## Content
 A loan application is used by borrowers to apply for a loan.
 Through the loan application, borrowers reveal key details about their finances to the lender.
 The loan application is crucial to determining whether the lender will grant the request for funds or credit.